magdalenaim/Project_SQL/readme.md

     avg_salary DESC
 LIMIT 25;
 ```
-Overwie of the findings for the highest-paying skills for Data Analysts:
+Overview of the findings for the highest-paying skills for Data Analysts:

 - **High Demand for Big Data & ML Skills**: Analysts proficient in big data technologies (PySpark, Couchbase), machine learning tools (DataRobot, Jupyter), and Python libraries (Pandas, NumPy) earn top salaries, highlighting the industry's high regard for data processing and predictive modeling abilities.
 - **Software Development** & **Deployment Proficiency**: Expertise in development and deployment tools (GitLab, Kubernetes, Airflow) suggests a lucrative intersection between data analysis and engineering, with a premium on skills that enhance automation and efficient data pipeline management.